Aflac's second-quarter earnings topped the Zacks Consensus Estimate

-premiums and investment income in Japan decelerated due to
+However, sales and premiums in Japan decelerated due to unfavorable

-growth.
-These were partially offset by marginal improvement in the
+were partially offset by marginal improvement from the U.S. and

-investment losses, given the sluggish economy faced in Japan, while
+the sluggish economy faced in Japan, while expenses and benefit

-expenses and benefit ratio are expected to rise.
-Overall, a stable
+ratio are expected to rise.
+Nonetheless, Aflac benefits from

-economy and investment restructuring should help gather momentum in
+investment restructuring should help gather momentum in the long

-the long run, negate interest and currency risks, and enhance
+run, negate interest and currency risks, and enhance financials,

 Founded in 1955 and headquartered in Columbus, Georgia, Aflac